[– Next program will be in the Fall of this year. Details below. Contact Us for more info. –]

 - 2 Mentoring Sessions with Chris Curran

-- One session pre and one session post
+- One before the program and one after

 - To make sure you learn exactly what you need to reach your career goals